-The PERFECT Paleo, Whole30 and Keto Roast Chicken with root vegetables and gravy recipe – how to get crispy skin and juicy chicken every single time.
-Dairy free, gluten free, grain free, clean eating.
+The PERFECT Whole30 and Keto Roast Chicken with root vegetables and gravy recipe – how to get crispy skin and juicy chicken every single time.
+Paleo, dairy free, low carb, gluten free, grain free, clean eating.

 If I had to pick a favorite dinner, one that I love and is the epitome of everything I love about cooking, it would be this roast chicken.

 This dinner is absolute perfection.
 Roasted chicken with crispy skin, flavored with herbs and lemon and garlic.
 Roasted over root vegetables that soften and caramelize in the flavorful drippings.
-Served warm with a paleo + whole30 gravy.
+Served warm with a whole30 + keto gravy.

 I adore this dinner because the oven does all the work for me.
-I just prep the chicken and vegetables, put them all in my roasting pan, and a little more than an hour later dinner is ready.
+I just prep the chicken and vegetables, put them all in a cast iron skillet, and a little more than an hour later dinner is ready.

 I often make this dinner on Sunday’s, which means I get even more time to spend with my boys and less time in the kitchen.
 Then I use the leftover chicken in lunches the rest of the week.